-Policeman's helmet, also known as Himalayan balsam, thrives in moist areas and riparian zones.
+Policeman's helmet, also known as jewelweed or Himalayan balsam, thrives in moist areas and riparian zones.
 Although sometimes sold as an ornamental, this native of Asia has been added to the Washington State Noxious Weed list due to its invasive nature.
 In Britain, where the climate is similar to the Pacific Northwest, this plant is considered extremely invasive and is one of the "top 20" non-native weeds.

 Legal status in King County, Washington